 I’m an interior designer.
 How can I use Canvas?

 Awesome!
 There are a number of interior designers that use Canvas today as the starting point for each of their projects.
-You can read our case study with Noz Design to see how one Bay Area interior designer benefits from using Canvas.
+You can read our case studies with Noz Design and Christensen Design Studio to see how two interior designers benefit from using Canvas.
 We were even featured on the popular TV show Ask This Old House as part of a design project in Worcester!